 Conclusion

 You can minimize overdose risk by taking approximately 90 milligrams and 75 milligrams of vitamin C per day for men or women, respectively.
-Most people don’t have to take vitamin C supplements, as eating fresh fruits and vegetables is enough for completing the daily requirement.
+Most people don’t have to take vitamin C supplements, as eating fresh fruits and vegetables is enough to complete the daily requirement.
 Unless you have vitamin C deficiency, don’t opt for supplements and consult the doctor before taking them.